-Not too long ago, the CFO’s job was simple—to maintain the financial health of the company.
+Not too long ago, the CFO’s job was less complex: to maintain the financial health of the company.
 This one duty included reporting spend against budget, identifying investment opportunities, and mitigating financial risks.
-But since the evolution of FinTech, CFOs have evolved into strategic innovators who lead the charge on financial decisions driven by digital information and data.
+But since the evolution of FinTech, CFOs have evolved into strategic innovators who help lead the charge on financial decisions driven by digital information and data.

 With all of the FinTech noise around blockchain, Bitcoin, and RegTech, AP automation can seem like just one more tech-savvy trend to add to the list.
 CFOs are tasked with making the difficult decision of whether or not each FinTech trend is a “nice to have” or a necessity for a healthy financial future.
 They must consider the board of directors, budget, ROI, and direction of the business’ growth and opportunities.
 It’s more complicated than a simple yes or no.

 In order to sell the benefits of AP automation for your business, there are a few points to cover with your boss.

 Most CFOs have heard at least bits and pieces about AP automation, but it’s critical for them to understand exactly what it is and how it works.
 Simply put, AP automation solutions streamline the accounts payable process from start to finish in a cloud-based portal.

 Here are a few tech-worthy points and perks: